libgdx/gdx-pay/gdx-pay-android-googlebilling/README.md

 ## Testing
 * Upload your compile build with this lib included as an closed alpha build first.
 This is needed to even being able to add IAPs in the console.
 * Add your IAPs and mark them as active
-* Add testers to your closed alpha build so they see the new IAPs and also add these testers as "licensed testers" (Settings -> Account details -> Licsensed) so they are not being charged
+* Add testers to your closed alpha build so they see the new IAPs and also add these testers as "licensed testers" (Settings -> Account details -> Licensed) so they are not being charged
 * Testers must join the alpha test channel and can test (in my experiences they can also test with a debug build)